velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "Yeah."

-"Does the name 'Shadow' mean anything to you?"
+"Does the name 'Shadow' or 'Duskwraith' mean anything to you?"

 I nod.
 "Oh.
 Y-yeah.
-They're... the Empress fought a war with them, didn't she?
+They're… the Empress fought a war with them, didn't she?
 A long, long time ago."
 I shiver.
 "And they killed her.
 They wiped out Carnelian.
 The whole planet burned.
 They say it was the first war the Empire ever lost."

 She looks away, her face falling.
 She clasps her hands in her lap.
 "It is a cruel thing to be remembered for.
-All our triumphs, our arts, all the wonders of our civilization, and the first thing the galaxy thinks of when it thinks of my people is the world we drowned in fire and blood."
+Our high glories, our arts, all the wonders of our civilization, and the first thing the galaxy thinks of when it thinks of my people is the world we drowned in fire and blood."
 She sighs.
 "I suppose it is meagre justice to the souls of our victims, may they ever hence know the peace we denied them."

-I stare at her in terror and wonder, my heart beginning to race.
-"You're... *a Thalisan?"*
+My nerves thrum with terror and wonder. *That's not fucking possible,* I think, but my pounding heart pays no heed.
+"You're... *a Thalisan?"* I manage. *They disappeared, they left, they're* gone—

 "I am."
 She looks at me tenderly.
 "Does that frighten you?"

 "I..."
 I nod.
-"A l-l-little bit, yeah?
-I m-mean, I've... never m-met one of your kind before -- I almost th-thought... y'know, almost thought you were a myth."
-I laugh nervously.
-"All I even know about you is, um.
+"A l-l-little bit, yeah?"
+I sqeeak, cringing.
+"I m-mean, I've... never m-met one of your kind before -- I almost th-thought... y'know, almost thought you were a myth."
+I laugh weakly, high pitched and false.
+"All I even know about you is, uh.
 Old traders' tales.
 Crazy things, impossible things."

 She strokes my thigh gently, and even though my fear I can feel myself blushing.
 "Do you think I'm going to hurt you?" she asks quietly.

 "I...
-I mean, this *is* a moon full of monsters," I murmur, looking away.
+I mean, this *is* a moon full of monsters," I whisper, looking away.
 "And you're...
 God, I've heard so many scary stories."

 She squeezes my thigh.
 "I give you my solemn word, little Honor.
 I do not ever want to hurt you."